Martial law in Poland: Gdańsk, Kraków, Lublin and continuing protests

 The former PZPR headquarters in Gdańsk (right).
 ZOMO machine-gunned demonstrators from the rooftop.

 On the same day as Wujek was pacified, a 30,000-strong demonstration was held in the northern port city of Gdańsk.
 Clashes with ZOMO continued until 17 December and over 324 individuals were injured.
 The Militia used firearms and machine guns when the crowd approached the Polish United Workers' Party headquarters in Gdańsk.
 A short and presumably cautionary gun salvo from the building's roof hit several people and wounded four.
 One participant was killed.
 The southern city of Kraków was also witnessing heavy demonstrations, with thousands marching on the street demanding an end to the martial law and communist rule.

 On the night of 29–30 April 1982, local miners in Wodzisław Śląski planted a bomb and blew up a monument dedicated to Soviet soldiers who took control of Poland from the Nazis in 1945.
 It was the only incident involving explosives and the caught perpetrators became subsequently known as "Bombers from Silesia" (Polish: "Bombowcy ze Śląska").
 The operation was a success as the monument was never reconstructed, though the bombers were sentenced and jailed soon after.
 Other suspects and hundreds of other miners across Silesia were sacked, which further weakened the economy.

 In May 1982, the protests convened by Solidarity were receiving less attention and the struggle against the government was evidently weakening.
 However, by August, social unrest had again surged.
 On 31 August 1982, demonstrations took place in around 66 towns and cities, with at least 18 in the southwestern province of Lower Silesia.
 In Wrocław, one of the main centers of Fighting Solidarity, several thousand people for many hours clashed with ZOMO units.
 One demonstrator was killed by a bullet.
-On August 14, 1982, in an even known as "Bloody Saturday", the most brutal pacification of the ZOMO took place in the Kwidzyn internment camp located in the territory of the city's prison.
+On August 14, 1982, in an event known as "Bloody Saturday", the most brutal pacification of the ZOMO took place in the Kwidzyn internment camp located in the territory of the city's prison.
 For five hours, the riot police beat the prisoners.
-Some had 50 blows from the batons reflected on their backs.
+Some had the marks of 50 baton blows on their backs.
 A selection was taking place in the recreation room.
 The selected internees were herded through the "health path" - a line of beating riot police.
 80 prisoners were severely beaten, 20 were taken to hospital, 3 were crippled.
 Several victims of beatings died after being released.
-On 6 September 1982, "in the majesty of martial law" 6 beaten prisoners were arrested and sentenced to prison terms ranging from one and a half to two years.
+On 6 September 1982, 6 previously beaten prisoners were arrested and sentenced to prison terms ranging from one and a half to two years.